Project Survival: Participants

 The event took place in Northwestern University's Technological Institute.
-More than 4,000 attendees listened to speakers including Illinois State Treasurer Adlai Stevenson III, Illinois Lt.
-Gov. Paul Simon, and a number of scientists, including Dr. Lawrence B. Slobodkin, director of the Evolution and Ecology program at Stony Brook University, and Dr. Barry Commoner, director of Washington University's Center for the Biology of Natural Systems.
+Nearly 10,000 attendees (estimated by organizers) listened to speakers including Illinois State Treasurer Adlai Stevenson III, Illinois Lt.
+Gov. Paul Simon, and a number of scientists, including Dr. Paul Ehrlich of Stanford University, Dr. Lawrence B. Slobodkin, director of the Evolution and Ecology program at Stony Brook University, and Dr. Barry Commoner, director of Washington University's Center for the Biology of Natural Systems.
 Folk singer Tom Paxton led a midnight "sing-in" where he introduced the song "Whose Garden Was This?," three months before it would become an anthem for the first Earth Day.

 During the lecture segment of the program, a group of thirty American Indians took the stage, interrupting Dr. Slobodkin, to present a list of demands:

 The group, from the Native American Committee of Chicago, protested "pollution of Indian lands, religions and minds."
 They demanded that NU confront Federal agencies that have "polluted" Indians, provide 15 jobs for Indians, offer 15 scholarships and hire speakers " to teach you the truth about the American Indian."